Listening to God in a World full of Noise

 [tweetshare tweet=”It is only when we are undivided that we find unshakable peace. ” username=”CarolynMPereira”]

 The opposite of all seven of these things is exactly what causes the noise in our lives that drown out the voice of God.

-This is the same with groups of friends or situations we might put ourselves in that are not healthy for us.
-If we spend time around bad influences we will find ourselves compromising what we know is right more often than we would like.
+- Unhealthy Relationships – If we spend time around unhealthy groups of friends, undesirable situations, or other bad influences we will find ourselves compromising what we know is right more often than we would like.